Juher2402/PowerBI-Ahca-polls-dashboard/README.md

 📊 Project Overview

-This Power BI dashboard provides an interactive analysis of data.
-It enables users to explore key metrics, identify trends, and gain actionable insights for decision-making.
+This repository contains a Power BI dashboard developed to analyze and visualize AHCA data.
+The dashboard provides clear and interactive insights into performance, trends, and comparisons, helping stakeholders make data-driven decisions.

 🚀 Features